 Either way, don’t take a “maybe” as a rejection.
 Don’t get disheartened, lose your confidence or get frustrated with her.
 Show some understanding and keep finessing like you have been doing up until this point.

 If you take a “maybe” badly, she’ll notice and at that point, you’ve no chance of landing a date.
 Accept the “maybe” as a sign that she needs more from you until she’s comfortable enough to meet up.
 Continue chatting as you were and try again in another two weeks.

 How long should you wait to ask a girl out if there is a clear, strong connection?
 Remember the famous quote again: “only fools rush in.”

-If you guys have been exchanging lengthy messages with one another and it’s clear there is a strong connection between the two of you, I recommend taking your time before you ask her out.
+If you guys have been exchanging lengthy messages with one another, it’s clear there is a strong connection between the two of you.
+You can even mention that you're into her.
+But I recommend taking your time before you ask her out.
 How long exactly you should wait to ask a girl out if it’s clear that romance is on the cards could be any length of time between two-to-four weeks.

 You don’t have to worry about missing out if you wait too long.
 If it’s clear that she really likes you, and if perhaps you’ve already talked on the phone etc, have some patience and bide your time.
 She’s going nowhere!